0cjs/sedoc/8bit/msx/README.md

   - 150 KΩ potentiometer from Vcc to `Rext`.
 - Also see [`8bit/conn/joystick`](../conn/joystick.md).

+[JoyNet] is a standard for ring networks via joystick ports.
+The MSX end is a DE-9M plug and the other end is a "send" DIN-5M and "recv" DIN-5F to insert into the ring.
+- Receive from up-ring: Read pins 1,2 as D0,D1, write acks on pin 8.
+- Send to down-ring:    Write pins 6,7 as D0,D1, read acks on pin 3.
+- Connecting just two gives you Konami's F1-Spirit 3D Special cable.

 ### Parallel Printer Output (optional)

 [td1 p.19] Pins number 1-7 across top then 8-14 across bottom, from right